BYUCS260/TA-Resources/README.md

 # CS 260 TA Resources

+## Getting Started
+You'll want to clone this repository, cd into it, and then run `npm install` and `pip install -r requirements.txt`.
+These should both work successfully, and allow you to run the scripts detailed below.
+After that, it depends on what you're doing!

 ### Lab Test Scripts
 The lab test scripts were written utilizing the [Protractor Framework](http://protractortest.org).
 To get setup, check that out.